 Narrowing the Area of Practice

 After graduating from law school and being out in real life for some period of time, an attorney may further narrow the areas of practice he/she prefers to handle.
 Some defense lawyers, for example, are eventually known for their representation of individuals accused of drug-related offenses.
-Other attorneys might prefer to focus on sex offenses, murder cases, or even federal criminal prosecutions.
+Other attorneys might prefer to focus on murder cases, or even federal criminal prosecutions.
 This does not mean the attorney can no longer accept other types of criminal cases, only that the attorney has handled many of the same, or similar, charges over the course of his/her career.
 As a result, he or she has gained a wealth of knowledge about how the police often investigate those types of cases, the strategies a prosecutor often uses when prosecuting them, and how well certain types of defenses typically work in those types of cases.

 How Does this Impact My Choice of Defense Lawyer?